sainioan/gitRep/documentation/Kayttoohje.md

 <img src="https://github.com/sainioan/gitRep/blob/master/pictures/MyBudgetAppScene.png" width="700" height="500">

 The required input for income consists of amount as double and the date, which the user can choose by clicking on the datepicker calendar.
+To confirm, click  _Save income_.

 The required input for expense consists category, amount as double and the date, which the user can choose by clicking on the datepicker calendar.
+To confirm, click  _Save expense_.

+To add a new category, enter category description and click  _Save category_.

 MyBudgetScene gives you the following functions: